Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Theory

 Our argument indicates that minimizing the gap between the \gls{elbo} and the log-likelihood encourages column-orthogonality in $\gls{jacobian}_{\gls{dec}}$ by matching the covariances of \gls{q} and $\gls{invdec}_*\brackets{\gls{pxz}}$.
 When $\gls{q}\!=\!\gls{pzx}$, the gap is closed; this is only possible if the decoder is in the \gls{ima} class, for which \gls{cima_local} vanishes and the \gls{elbo} {\em tends to an exact log-likelihood}.
 To the best of our knowledge, we are the first to prove this for nonlinear functions, extending related work for linear \glspl{vae} ~\cite{lucas_dont_2019}.

-\textbf{Implications for identifiability of \glspl{vae}.} While previous works argued that the \gls{vae} objective favors decoders with a column-orthogonal Jacobian~\cite{rolinek_variational_2019, kumar_implicit_2020}, they did not exactly characterize how: our result shows that the self-consistent \gls{elbo} tends to a regularized log-likelihood, where the regularization term \gls{cima_local} explicitly enforces this (soft) constraint.
+\looseness-1 \textbf{Implications for identifiability of \glspl{vae}.} While previous works argued that the \gls{vae} objective favors decoders with a column-orthogonal Jacobian~\cite{rolinek_variational_2019, kumar_implicit_2020}, they did not exactly characterize how: our result shows that the self-consistent \gls{elbo} tends to a regularized log-likelihood, where the regularization term \gls{cima_local} explicitly enforces this (soft) constraint.
 Thus, it possibly explains why \glspl{vae} are successful in learning disentangled representations: namely, the \gls{ima} function class provably rules out certain spurious solutions for nonlinear \gls{ica}~\cite{gresele_independent_2021}, and the \gls{ima}-regularized log-likelihood was empirically shown to be beneficial in recovering the true latent factors.
 Thus, we speak about \textit{embracing the gap}, as its functional form equips \glspl{vae} with a useful inductive bias.
-While the \gls{ima} function class has not yet been shown to be identifiabile, such results exist for special cases such as conformal maps (only in $d=2$)~\cite{hyvarinen_nonlinear_1999}, isometries~\cite{horan_when_2021} and for closely-related unsupervised nonlinear \gls{ica} models~\cite{zheng2022identifiability}.
+While the \gls{ima} function class has not yet been shown to be identifiable in the classical sense\, such results exist for special cases such as conformal maps ($d=2$~\cite{hyvarinen_nonlinear_1999}, generalized by the very recent work in~\cite{buchholz_function_2022}), isometries~\cite{horan_when_2021} and for closely-related unsupervised nonlinear \gls{ica} models~\cite{zheng2022identifiability}.
+Moreover, \citet{buchholz_function_2022} demonstrate a \textit{local} form of identifiability for the \gls{ima} function class.
 In the following, we empirically corroborate that \glspl{vae}: 1) recover the ground truth sources when the mixing satisfies \gls{ima}, and thereby 2) achieve unsupervised disentanglement.